mattmiranda/ml-regression/README.md

     * Make column transformer specifying the transform and target columns.
     * Then I could simply use make_pipeline passing the column transformer and the model to be trained.
 * run_models is a helper function I created to fit (train) and evaluate the performance of several models, by calculating and returning the mean absolute error and root mean squared error.
 * As you can see from the output table below, the result indicates that a Support Vector Machine (SVM) seems to perform best with this dataset.
-This could be attributed to the fact that SVMs are designed to generate more complex decision boundaries.
+Even though SVM with RBF kernel has a fit time complexity more than quadratic, for a small dataset such as this it's not a problem.
+However if the dataset was bigger, I'd consider switching to a linear model such as SVMLinear or SGDRegressor.

 |           | MAE       | RMSE       |
 |-----------|-----------|------------|